 To be recognised as Aboriginal, or to have others not recognised as Aboriginal.

 Northern Territory MP and full blood Aboriginal woman Bess Price has also expressed concern that people with a dubious link to Aboriginality are claiming to be Aboriginal.
 For Price, the concern seems to be that the white Aborigines are recogniseed as cultural experts despite having no links to culture.
 Price has likened the situation to an American with a distant Russian ancestor being appointed to a diplomatic position to Russia on the grounds that he or she is Russian and therefore has knowledge of the culture.
 Just as Russians would be somewhat offended when having to deal with such a person that really doesn’t have insights into Russian culture, Price has been offended by having to deal with the white Aborigines that claim to be cultural experts but really know nothing at all.
+Finally, Price also stated that the white Aborigines were causing conflict by only identifying with their Aboriginal ancestry as they were creating an us-and-them dynamic with non-Aboriginal people.
+(Price was married to a Caucasian man and has mixed race children.)

 The white Aborigines have usually reacted with hostility when their Aboriginality has been questioned.
 For example, some white Aborigines who had their Aboriginality questioned by white journalist Andrew Bolt took him to court for racial discrimination.
 Bolt was found guilty and ordered to cease making the claims that they were identifying with Aboriginality for personal advantage.